Dublin City Council to Borrow €36.5 Million to Fund Affordable Homes at O'Devaney Gardens

 Why It Matters

-The housing crisis remains the most pressing domestic political issue in Ireland, with supply constraints and affordability concerns affecting hundreds of thousands of people.
+The housing crisis remains the most pressing domestic political issue in Ireland, with supply constraints and affordability concerns affecting hundreds of thousands of people across the country.
 Dublin City Council's decision to borrow to fund affordable homes represents a significant commitment to addressing the crisis, but critics argue that the scale of intervention remains insufficient given the depth of the problem.
+The government's "Housing for All" plan has been described by Minister for Housing Darragh O'Brien as "the single largest investment in housing ever" and "a radical, realistic and fully funded strategy," but delivery has consistently lagged behind ambition.
+With house prices continuing to rise and rental costs at record levels, the political pressure on both central and local government to demonstrate tangible progress has never been greater.

 What's Next

-The O'Devaney Gardens development is expected to deliver its first homes in the coming years.
+The O'Devaney Gardens development is expected to deliver its first homes in 2026, with full completion anticipated in early 2028.
 The government's housing strategy will be a central issue in the May 2026 local elections, with all major parties under pressure to demonstrate credible plans for increasing supply and improving affordability.
+Further planning reforms and investment announcements are anticipated in the coming months as the government seeks to accelerate delivery and respond to mounting public frustration.